riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

   * There is enough data now from the Wikimedia Pageview API to make the graphs interesting to look at.
     (See [§ Shift to mobile](#shift-to-mobile).)

-# What has changed since March 2015?

-The [original post][great_decline_full]:

-> Although the data is available, it’s not currently in an easily computable
-> form, and I don’t currently have the time and energy to extract it.
-I’ll
-> update this once the data on all pageviews since September 2014 is available
-> on stats.grok.se or a similar platform.

 # How we investigated this